inonexus7/teachassistant-ai/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## How to use it

+- Run `npm run dev` in root folder
+- Run `python app.py` in backend folder
+- Run `stripe login --interactive` and then `stripe listen --forward-to localhost:your_port/your_urlpattern`

+**Remember**
+You'd better run this backend in virtual environment of python (in this case, venv folder).
+And you don't need to run stripe cli if it is running on domain.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.